topfreegames/go-extensions-k8s-client-go/README.md

 All the other methods are proxies to the wrapped instances of *kubernetes.Clientset and *rest.RESTClient methods.

 It's setup with k8s.io/client-go v10.0 and k8s libs in 1.13.9 in mind.

+There are tags with specific k8s versions.
+E.g: kubernetes-1.11.7, kubernetes-1.13.9, etc.